GuitGud/Whatomation/README.md

 # ZapSender
-Simple Application For Whatsapp Automation
+Simple Application For Whatsapp Automation Using whatsmeow